limscoder/react-wrangler/README.md

   //
   // key === prop to map callback to
   // value === callback function
-  //
-  // WARNING: using inline-closures for callbacks
-  // will cause unnessecary vdom re-renders.
-  // Use statically defined functions whenever possible. const mapCallbacksToProps = { onDismiss };
+  const mapCallbacksToProps = { onDismiss };
   const mapPathsToProps = { ... };